 The Factory Act categorizes the factories in Thailand in 3 types.
 Each type has to comply with different obligations such as notification and application for permits.
 Some specific requirements regarding occupational safety and health and environmental protection are stipulated by the Act, including location selection, equipment management, waste control, pollutant emission control, etc.

-- Thailand’s Ministry of Industry (MOI) announced that the industry should take risk assessment measures for some designated chemical substances.
-All the substances are from Annex 4 and Annex 5 to the List of Hazardous Substances.
+- Thailand’s Ministry of Industry (MOI) announced that the industry had compliance duties for some designated chemical substances.
+These substances were added into Annex 4 and Annex 5 to the List of Hazardous Substances.

 - Thailand Ministry of Industry (MOI) issued a notice (B.E.
 2559), making some changes to the List of Hazardous Substances under the Hazardous Substances Control Act (HSCA).